 This study, allows us to suggest that Thymoquinone has the ability to improve significantly the xanthine oxidase activity and it is a significant lipid peroxidation inhibitor, in plasma and tissues.
-These results explain the significant in vivo hepatocurative and hepatoprotective effects through xanthine oxidase and lipid peroxidation inhibition properties of thymoquinone.
+These results explain significant the in vivohepatocurative and hepatoprotective effects through xanthine oxidase and lipid inhibition peroxidation properties of thymoquinone.